Selenium in diet

 Selenium is an essential trace mineral.
 This means your body must get this mineral in the food you eat.
 Small amounts of selenium are good for your health.

 Selenium is a trace mineral.
-The body only needs it in small amounts.
+Your body only needs it in small amounts.

 Plant foods, such as vegetables, are the most common dietary sources of selenium.
 How much selenium is in the vegetables you eat depends on how much of the mineral was in the soil where the plants grew.

-Fish, shellfish, red meat, grains, eggs, chicken, liver, and garlic are all good sources of selenium.
+Brazil nuts are a very good source of selenium.
+Fish, shellfish, red meat, grains, eggs, chicken, liver, and garlic are also good sources.
 Meats produced from animals that ate grains or plants found in selenium-rich soil have higher levels of selenium.

 Brewer's yeast, wheat germ, and enriched breads are also good sources of selenium.